PlanB-Network/bitcoin-educational-content/courses/btc104/en.md

 Despite these early attempts, it wasn't until Tether’s USDt was launched in 2014 that stablecoins gained mainstream attention.
 USDt, just like bitUSD, is a stablecoin that is designed to be pegged to the US dollar, with the value of one USDt equal to one US dollar.
 USDt was created by a company called Tether Limited, whose parent company also owns the cryptocurrency exchange Bitfinex.

 Initially, Tether was primarily used by traders to move funds between exchanges without the need for conversion to fiat currency.
 However, as more people started to use Tether, it gained its own momentum and popularity.
-Today, Tether is the most widely used stablecoin globally, processing over $30 billion daily.
-To put this number in perspective, [MasterCard](https://www.cardrates.com/advice/number-of-credit-card-transactions-per-day-year/#:~:text=4%20billion%20transactions%20were%20processed,a%20Japanese%20credit%20card%20company)) and [Visa](https://blog.unibulmerchantservices.com/processing-24000-visa-transactions-per-second-how-its-done/#:~:text=VisaNet%2C%20the%20card%20network's%20payment,24%2C000%20Visa%20transactions%20per%20second.) process, on [average](https://www.statista.com/statistics/279249/purchase-transactions-on-general-purpose-cards-worldwide/), $8.1 billion and $12 billion per day, respectively.
+Today, Tether is the most widely used stablecoin globally, processing over 30 billion dollars daily.
+To put this number in perspective, [MasterCard](https://www.cardrates.com/advice/number-of-credit-card-transactions-per-day-year/#:~:text=4%20billion%20transactions%20were%20processed,a%20Japanese%20credit%20card%20company) and [Visa](https://blog.unibulmerchantservices.com/processing-24000-visa-transactions-per-second-how-its-done/#:~:text=VisaNet%2C%20the%20card%20network's%20payment,24%2C000%20Visa%20transactions%20per%20second.) process, on [average](https://www.statista.com/statistics/279249/purchase-transactions-on-general-purpose-cards-worldwide/), 8.1 billion dollars and 12 billion dollars per day, respectively.
 Essentially, 50% more US dollars are transacted daily on USDt than Visa and Mastercard combined.

 Despite its widespread use, Tether has not been immune to controversy.
 In 2017, Tether and BitFinex, both owned by iFinex Inc, were accused of artificially inflating the price of bitcoin.
 These accusations were related to the allegation that Tether and BitFinex were issuing new USDt tokens without having the corresponding amount of US dollars to back them up.
 This would increase the supply of USDt, which in turn was allegedly used to inflate the price of bitcoin artificially.